• Skip to primary navigation

 Is toum the same as aioli?

 No. Although they are both emulsifications that contain garlic, toum uses garlic as the emulsifier and therefore contains a larger volume of garlic compared to aioli.
-Toum also does not use olive oil.
 Aioli uses garlic mostly for flavoring, so there is substantially less garlic.
-Aioli also contains eggs and olive oil.
+Aioli also contains eggs.

 Print